Research Topics in Audiology

 Igelmund P, Meister H, Brockhaus-Dumke A, Fürstenberg D, von Wedel H, Walger M (2009) P300 and reaction time as measures of hearing effort of CI users during sound discrimination in noise DGA Jahrestagung 2009, Innsbruck, Z. Audiol.

 We focus on the questions for which audiological testing it might be useful to include visual speech information and how audiovisual speech perception might be measured reliably within a clinical setting.
 Our hypothesis is that, in particular for combining acoustic and electric hearing (as with bimodal or hybrid fitting), the benefit of adding spectro-temporal fine structure might be better represented through audiovisual speech tests compared to conventional speech audiometry.
 This holds at least as long as the different cues (envelope information, fine structure, visual speech) provide complementary information.
-Since no validated audiovisual speech tests are available in the German language we use a computer-animated articulatory model that provides visual speech information ("talking head").
-This enables us to visualise arbitrary speech materials in a standardised and validated manner.
+Here, we use the opportunities of virtual reality enabling to visualize arbitrary speech material via computer-animated avatars.
+This gives the option to parametrize visual and auditory cues important for multi-modal speech perception.

 Meister H, Fürsen K, Schreitmüller S, Walger M. Effect of acoustic fine structure cues on the recognition of auditory-only and audiovisual speech.
 J Acoust Soc Am.
 2016 Jun;139(6):3116. doi: 10.1121/1.4953022.